 You May Want to Re-think:

-- Not having an agent: There might be a multitude of reasons you don’t want an agent, or at least yet.
-However, they are your true guides for the whole home-buying process.
-They know things you most likely don’t, such as the comps for the area.
-They also know more about possible price variations, and how much money can possibly be saved, etc.
+- Not having an agent: There might be a multitude of reasons you don’t want an agent, however, they are your true guides for the whole home-buying process.
+They have easy access to information you may not, such as the comps for the area.
+They also know more about possible price variations, and how much money can possibly be saved.

 - Looking all over the map: It’s better to stick to a smaller radius than a big scatter plot of homes.
 Usually buyers are more serious when they have narrowed their search down to the exact area they’re looking in, and know the pros and cons of the surrounding area.